osm-fr/osmose-backend/docker/README.md

 Running a country alone
 -----------------------

-Taking the comoros (a quick one) as an example, once you have the image, you can run osmose checks like this:
+Taking the Comoros (a quick one) as an example, once you have the image, you can run osmose checks like this:
 ```
 docker run -it --rm osm-fr/osmose_backend ./osmose_run.py --country=comoros
 ```
 This will run interactively and you will see the output scrolling on your screen.
-The container will be deleted at the end of the process and all data will wiped.
+The container will be deleted at the end of the process and all data will be wiped out.

 To run with the password file and enable result upload to the frontend you can use the following command line: